gefeiliu723-star/gesture-structure-pipeline/README.md

 Confidence-based filtering is used solely as a robustness analysis on the quality of structural annotations, not as a criterion for defining discourse structure itself.

-Structural points are manually assigned a confidence score (1–3) reflecting annotation clarity
+Structural points are manually assigned a confidence score (1–3) reflecting annotation clarity.

-Primary analyses use all structural points
+Primary analyses use all structural points.

-Robustness checks repeat analyses using only high-confidence points (e.g., confidence = 3)
+Robustness checks repeat analyses using only high-confidence points (e.g., confidence = 3).

-This procedure evaluates sensitivity to annotation quality, not alignment rules or event definitions
+This procedure evaluates sensitivity to annotation quality, not alignment rules or event definitions.

 ---